-The word was first used as a verb during the 14th century, when "to pink" something meant to decorate it with a perforated or punched pattern, by using pinking shears on fabric.
+The color pink is used to describe a shade of pale red and was named after a flower of the same name.
+The word was first used as a verb during the 14th century when "to pink" meant to decorate it with a perforated or punched pattern, by using pinking shears on fabric.

 However, the word "Pink" was first used to refer to the color in the 17th century after a Dutch flower of the same shade that was named "pinken".

-Some Facts about the color Pink
+Some Facts about the Color Pink

-The color pink was not known in China until Chinese people began interacting with Western culture.
+- The color pink was not known in China until Chinese people began interacting with Western culture.
 This is why in the Chinese language the symbol for pink means "foreign color".

-During World War II, homosexuals were targeted by Nazis and made to wear pink triangles to mark them.
+- During World War II, homosexuals were targeted by Nazis and made to wear pink triangles to mark them.
 This started much of the stigma around pink that existed during that time period.